-Leon County Research and Development Authority internal use and discussion Management's Discussion and Analysis (continued) purposes only.
-Not for outside distribution.
+Leon County Research and Development Authority Management's Discussion and Analysis (continued)

 Overview of the Financial Statements

 While identified as a dependent special district, the Authority is not considered by Leon County, its governing authority, to be a component unit of Leon County.
 The Authority's financial statements consist of the financial statements and the notes to the financial statements.
 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.